 Have you ever wondered how clothes, shoes or accessories ended up in the store as the in-style, must-have items?
 Product selection and placement in the promotion of items are up to a fashion merchandising professional.
 Those who pursue this career path are not only interested in everything fashion as it relates to clothing, but fashion merchandisers also work with products like furniture, cosmetics or even toys.
 Students in this field will need to be proficient in design theory, textile composition and styles as well as keep up with the latest style trends.
 Fashion merchandising students will also need to master accounting skills as well as communication skills in school as they prepare to enter this field.

 The typical fashion merchandising career may take place with retail employers as a purchasing agent or representing a specific design house matching specific designs or aesthetics to purchasing retailers.
-Salaries are typically higher in sought-after markets like New York or overseas fashion hotspots as the jobs are more competitive in those markets.
+Salaries are typically higher in sought-after markets like New York or overseas fashion hotspots as the jobs are more competitive in those fashion design markets.

 Average Salary: $45,000